⟵ hearthere ⟶

 • Field title — overrides the field title.
 To disable the title, enter *NONE*.

-For the values to apply, these fields must be editable when adding for the role of the user from whom the form is launched.
+For the values to be applied, these fields must have access to change when adding for the role of the user from whom the form is launched.

 If you use the fixed parameters, these fields will be locked for the form user.